cacttus/BR2/project/tasks.md

 - [ ] Move object creation in PhysicsManager to Scene.
 	- [ ] Compile, Run.

+## Bugs

+- [ ] Figure out some way to prevent recursive node updating for SceneNode, this has been causing MULTILPE issues.

+# Future Phases (May be out of date)

 ## Scene System

 * The goal here is to create a more 'common' game engine architecture, similar to Blender and Unity design.
 We want to be able to quickly add nodes to scenes and reference their shared `data` components via instancing.
 Our current "Spec" system for creating node clones is sloppy, and doesn't make sense as a lot of the "spec" data are not resource intensive and don not need to be shared.
 Secondly, we want to have a component-based system, where we may have multiple 'nodes' per WorldObject (GameObject in Unity).
 We